max-mapper/get-dat/markdown/01-install.md

 # Installation

-Dat is already installed on the server session we have provided, but you'll need a fresh copy on your personal computer too.
+Dat is already installed on the server session we have provided, so you don't need to download anything to do this tutorial.
+But once you do the tutorial, you'll want to play around on your personal machine.
+We reccomend downloading a fresh copy of dat.
 Dat is currently distributed using `npm`.
 We recommend downloading `node` and `npm` LTS from the Node.js website.

 - [Download node and npm here](https://nodejs.org/en/)